-This emphasis area offers supervised experiences for interns to enhance skills in providing the varied clinical services offered through a university counseling center, and in becoming a skilled generalist who is marketable broadly and prepared for a career in a university counseling center environment.
-These services may include career assessment, short-term individual counseling, group therapy, crisis intervention, consultation, suicide prevention training and program development if needed.
+This emphasis area offers supervised experiences for interns to enhance skills in providing the varied clinical services offered through a university counseling center, and in becoming a skilled generalist who is prepared for a career in a university counseling center environment, as well as other busy settings that serve diverse populations.
+These services may include career assessment, short-term individual counseling, group therapy, crisis intervention, consultation, suicide prevention training and program development.
 This area can have a focus on a specific population or clinical interest.
 The General Clinical Intern receives additional training and experiences in best practices for career interventions for university college students.